-Students with a pass may come to the library before school (7:55 A.M.)
-Study hall students will report to study hall before coming to the library.
+Students with a valid pass may enter to the library before school (7:55 A.M.)
+Study hall students must report to study hall before coming to the library.
 If the library is available that period, the study hall teacher will issue a pass to the library.
 Students coming to the library from study hall must present their Neshannock photo ID cards.
 Students will remain in the library the entire period.
-Students may come to the library from class only when the classroom teacher has issued a pass for that period.
-Priority for all resources, including computers, goes to students in classes scheduled to be in the library.
+Priority for all resources, including computers, is for students in classes scheduled to be in the library.
 The library is available to students most tenth periods.
 Students are expected to read silently or to work on research during this time.